-Frequently Asked Questions
+Frequently Asked Questions About Divorce

-- How Do I Get a Divorce In Florida?
+- How Do I Get A Divorce In Florida?

 - What Is A Prenuptial Agreement?

-- Am I Eligible For an Annulment in Florida?
+- Am I Eligible For An Annulment In Florida?

 The first thing you will need to do is to prove paternity of the child through a test.
 A paternity test can often be ordered by a Florida court.
 After issues of paternity are determined, then your family law attorney can advocate for you as they normally would in a family law case.